maximbilan/SwiftHUEColorPicker/README.md

 let picker = SwiftHUEColorPicker()
 </pre>

-For handling changing of values you should implement protocol <i>SwiftHUEColorPickerDelegate</i>:
+For handling changing of values, you should implement protocol <i>SwiftHUEColorPickerDelegate</i>:
 <pre>
 picker.delegate = self